Center for Research in Intelligent Systems

 - (c) Develop an image content descriptor called concept signature that can record both the semantic concept and the corresponding confidence value inferred from lowlevel image features.

-- (d) Evaluate the effectiveness of the proposed approach in two application domains: automatic image annotation and conceptbased image/video retrieval.
-The validation of the proposed techniques will be carried out by performing experimentson multiple databases using a variety of quantitative measures.
+- (d) Evaluate the effectiveness of the proposed approach in application domains such as automatic image annotation and concept-based image/video retrieval.
+The validation of the proposed techniques will be carried out by performing experiments on multiple databases using a variety of quantitative measures.

 - Accomplishments under these goals:

 - PI Bir Bhanu worked with his researchers/students Linan Feng, Xiu Zhang, Federico Pala and Raj Theagarajan to perform the proposed research, carry out the experiments and publish the research work.
 Xiu Zhang completed her course work and passed the PhD qualifying examinations and advanced to the candidacy for the PhD degree in Computer Science.